NekoZ410/TCOAAL_Translation_Update_Utilities/README.md

 # Purpose
-Utilities things to check and merge after update The Coffin of Andy and Leyley translation file
+Utilities to check and merge after update The Coffin of Andy and Leyley translation file

 # compare_dialogue_ID